 Linda Ramirez Barker

-Lisa is a primary trainer and has a wealth of experience working across London, the UK and internationally supporting teachers and school leaders in developing global citizenship.
+Lisa is a primary trainer and has a wealth of experience in education working across London, the UK and internationally supporting teachers and school leaders in developing global learning.
 Her strengths are in supporting curriculum development and students who are new to English, including international new arrivals and refugees.
-She is a PhD student at the Open University researching international teacher education and Open Educational Resources (OERs).